Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Reaction Formalism

-The probability for forming $B^*$ in the surrogate reaction (with specific values for $E_{ex}$, $J$, $\pi$) is $F_{\delta}^{CN}(E_{ex},J,\pi,\theta_b)$, where $\delta$ refers to the surrogate reaction $d+D$ $\rightarrow$ $b$ + $B^*$.
-The quantity which gives the probability that the CN $B^*$ was formed with energy $E_{ex}$ and decayed into channel $\chi$, can be obtained experimentally by detecting a discrete $\gamma$-ray transition characteristic of the residual nucleus (or some other suitable observable).
+which gives the probability that the CN $B^*$ was formed with energy $E_{ex}$ and decayed into channel $\chi$, can be obtained experimentally by detecting a discrete $\gamma$-ray transition characteristic of the residual nucleus (or some other suitable observable).

 The distribution $F_{\delta}^{CN}(E_{ex},J,\pi,\theta_b)$, which may be very different from the CN spin-parity populations following the absorption of a neutron in the desired reaction, has to be determined theoretically, so that the branching ratios $G_{\chi}^{CN}(E_{ex},J^\pi)$ can be extracted from the measurements.